boryanagoncharenko/CssCoco/test.md

 ---
 **Description**: Rulesets in media queries should be indented once.
 **Source**: [Wordpress](https://make.wordpress.org/core/handbook/coding-standards/css/), [Drupal](https://www.drupal.org/node/1887862)
-**Violations**: Violations occur when rulesets in metia atrules are not indented once:
+**Violations**: Violations occur when rulesets in metia at-rules are not indented once:
 ```
 @media all and (max-width: 699px) and (min-width: 520px) {
     .class { ... }
 }
 ```
-**Actions**: Find rulesets that are nested in media queries; check if they are indented once compared to the media atrule
+**Actions**: Find rulesets that are nested in media queries; check if they are indented once compared to the media at-rule

 ---
 **Description**: Comments should be indented with the thing they describe.